Computer Science (COMP) 452

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-- detailed description of the requirements for the individual assignments
+- Detailed description of the requirements for the individual tutor-marked exercises

-Additional supporting materials of interest to students in COMP 452 may be available in the online course.
+Additional supporting materials of interest to students of COMP 452 may occasionally be made available electronically.